TRPG0/ArchipelagoULTRAKILL/README.md

 # Setup

-First, download and install the Archipelago mod with r2modman, or manually by extracting the contents of the zip file into the `UMM Mods` folder.
+First, download and install the Archipelago mod with r2modman, or manually by extracting the contents of the zip file into the `plugins` folder.
 If you decide to install manually, you will also need to install [PluginConfigurator](https://github.com/eternalUnion/UKPluginConfigurator).

 *Note that only one player in the multiworld will need to complete steps 1-5.*